finesselab/google-Ads-Payment-Per-Click-optimization/README.md

 one or more 'Quality score' factor.

 ## Conclusion
-With this, the marketing team can quantify the respective benefits or drawbacks of the respective improvement or decline of a keyword's quality score.
+With this, the marketing team can quantify the benefits or drawbacks of the respective improvement or decline of a keyword's quality score.